proycon/clam/README.rst

 Navigate your browser to http://localhost:8080 and verify everything works

-If any problems occur during installation regarding pycurl, then install the pycurl package supplied by your distribution (python-pycurl on Debian/ubuntu)

 Note: It is important to regularly keep CLAM up to date as fixes and improvements are implemented on a regular basis.
 Update CLAM using::